Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-We construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $O_1$ throuh a vertex $v$ having face-sequence $(4,6, 12)$ and then cutting it along a green coloured cycle of type $O_1$ where the beginning adjacent face to black coloured cycle is a 4-gon.

-We define admissible relations among $i, j, k$ of $M(i, j, k)$ in the next lemma, and its proof follows from the similar arguments as in Lemma \ref{l3.10.1}.
+We construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $O_1$ through a vertex $v$ having face-sequence $(4,6, 12)$ and then cutting it along a green coloured cycle of type $O_1$ where the beginning adjacent face to black coloured cycle is a 4-gon.
+The admissible relations among $i, j, k$ of $M(i, j, k)$ are given in the next lemma, and its proof follows from the similar arguments as in Lemma \ref{l3.13.1}.

-\begin{lem} \normalfont A DSEM $M$ of type $[3.4.6.4:4.6.12]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j$ even, $(ii)$ $i \geq 12$ and $i=6m$, $m \in \mathbb{N} $, $(iii)$ number of vertices of $M(i,j,k) = 3ij/2\geq 36 $, $(iv)$ if $j=2$ then $ k \in \{3r+2: 1 < r < (i-3)/3\}$, and if $j \geq 4$ then $ k \in \{3r+2: 0 \leq r < i/3\}$. \end{lem}
+\begin{lem} A DSEM $M$ of type $[3.4.6.4:4.6.12]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j$ even, $(ii)$ $i \geq 12$ and $i=6m$, $m \in \mathbb{N} $, $(iii)$ number of vertices of $M(i,j,k) = 3ij/2\geq 36 $, $(iv)$ if $j=2$ then $ k \in \{3r+2: 1 < r < (i-3)/3\}$, and if $j \geq 4$ then $ k \in \{3r+2: 0 \leq r < i/3\}$. \end{lem}